Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 On the carry-lookahead bug it reports no single fix, minimum size 4, and verifies `{u0.g[0], u1.g[0], u2.g[0], u3.g[0]}` — one gate per instance.

 Two caveats the tool prints itself.
-Many gate sets can repair a design: I checked directly that the true fault set `{u0.c[3]…u3.c[3]}` is also valid, so the true fault is guaranteed to be *among* the diagnoses but not to rank first.
+Many gate sets can repair a design: we checked directly that the true fault set `{u0.c[3]…u3.c[3]}` is also valid, so the true fault is guaranteed to be *among* the diagnoses but not to rank first.
 And a diagnosis made entirely of primary outputs is always valid and always